-- Total time on day of service (calendar date, not a 24-hour clock) spent on PATIENT, counted as PROVIDERS' work.
+- Total time on day of service (calendar date, not a 24-hour clock) spent on PATIENT.
+Can only be billing PROVIDER's work.
 Time does not need to be continuous.
-No longer limited to counseling and coordination of care.
-AS LONG AS IT IS ON THE DAY OF SERVICE, time includes: - Non face-to-face pre-visit review of chart, tests, separately obtained history, and communications - · Face-to-face visit including medically appropriate history and physical exam - · Counseling and education of the patient and family or caregivers - Non face-to-face ordering medications, tests, or procedures - Non face-to-face referring and communicating with other health care professionals (who are not in the same specialty and practice) - Documentation in the medical record - Independently interpreting test results (documentation required in note) and communicating them - Coordination of care - Letter writing - Form completion - Personally calling a pharmacy - Sample statement that can be used with many elements:
+Not limited to counseling and coordination of care.
+AS LONG AS IT IS ON THE DAY OF SERVICE, examples include, but are not limited to: - Non face-to-face pre-visit review of chart, tests, separately obtained history, and communications - Face-to-face visit including medically appropriate history and physical exam - Counseling and education of the patient and family or caregivers - Non face-to-face ordering medications, tests, or procedures - Non face-to-face referring and communicating with other health care professionals (who are not in the same specialty and practice) - Documentation in the medical record - Independently interpreting test results (documentation required in note) and communicating them - Coordination of care - Letter writing - Form completion - Personally calling a pharmacy - Calling the VMAP consult line - Sample statement that can be used with many elements: